Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * I want to be able to easily navigate through the website

+* I want to be able to edit my recipe

+* I want to be able to delete my recipe

+* I want my password to be only available to me

 ## Design

 * the background image gives off a fun and inviting feel to the user